KediDili/VanillaPlusProfessions/features.md

 Coops & barns can house more animals.
 Vanilla coops and barns will increase in size to house more animals by %20.

 Note: In case you're using a barn/coop replacer mod, there's an option in the CP part of the mod to turn the map edits off so that you can use the replacer.
+As of 1.1.0, A new craftable named Box Trough is added, which you can place anywhere inside the coop/barn/whatever else, there's built-in compatibility with Extra Animal Configs.

 ### Bio-Engineering
 Large animal produce will result in doubled artisan goods.